66-year-old Texas transplant using billboard to find love - NewsBreak

 66-year-old Texas transplant using billboard to find love

 Jim Bays, 66, moved to Texas earlier this year because he “wanted to come to the freeist place on the Earth.”
-Bays has roots in Washington State and California.‘At my wits’ end’: California toy store repeatedly hit by thieves
+Bays has roots in Washington State and California.

 Turns out, finding love in Central Texas hasn’t resulted in any long-term love prospects yet, but Bays is looking to change that.